erSubhashThapa/artofhacking/README.md

 These video courses are published by Pearson, but this GitHub repository is maintained and supported by the lead author of the series [Omar Santos](https://omarsantos.io/).

 ## Live Training
-Other Live Training and Video Courses: https://h4cker.org/training
+Other Live Training and Video Courses: https://h4cker.org/training / techkey.ml